Gian Carlo Menotti: Later career: 1970–2007

 Menotti died on February 1, 2007, at the age of 95, at Princess Grace Hospital in Monaco, where he had a home.
-He was buried in East Lothian, Scotland.
+He was buried near his home, at Yester Kirkyard, Gifford, East Lothian.
 In June and July 2007 the Festival of Two Worlds, which Menotti founded and oversaw until his death, dedicated the 50th anniversary of the festival to his memory, organised by his son Francis.
 Menotti works performed during the festival included For the Death of Orpheus, Two Spanish Visions, Muero porque no muero (Santa Teresa D'Avila), Oh llama de amor viva!
 (San Giovanni della Croce), Missa O Pulchritudo.

 Musical style and critical assessment

 Menotti's style was particularly influenced by Giacomo Puccini and Modest Mussorgsky, and he further developed the verismo tradition of opera in the post-World War II era.
 Rejecting atonality and the aesthetic of the Second Viennese School, his music is characterized by expressive lyricism which carefully sets language to natural rhythms in ways that highlight textual meaning and underscore dramatic intent.
 In explaining his rejection of many of the composition trends of musical modernism, Menotti stated: "Atonal music is essentially pessimistic.
 It is incapable of expressing joy or humor."
 Menotti wrote skilfully for smaller instrumental ensembles, and his orchestrations tend to be lighter and open.
 A composer who purposefully chose to cater to the tastes of the general public, his use of tonal melodies often had a modal flavor, frequently used sequence and repetition; they are easily remembered.
 In his operas his aria-like passages tend to be brief so as not to interrupt the dramatic flow, while his recitative-like passages carefully used natural speech rhythms that make the text easily understood by audiences.
 In 1964 he wrote:

 There is a certain indolence towards the use of the voice today, a tendency to treat the voice instrumentally, as if composers feared that its texture is too expressive, too human.

 While principally writing in the verismo style, Menotti did use some newer 20th century harmonic techniques and language when they served the dramatic intent of his works.
 For example, he uses 12-tone music ironically in Act 2 of The Last Savage to parody contemporary civilization (and indirectly the avant-garde composer); electronic tape music to represent the invaders from outer space in Help, Help, the Globolinks!, and a lengthy sustained high dissonant chord in The Consul at the moment of Magda's suicide.
 Even in his tonal harmonic passages he would sometimes break traditional harmonic progression rules by employing parallel harmony.